Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

   prevent leaking.
 See [the OIDC examples](https://github.com/Neoteroi/BlackSheep-Examples/tree/main/oidc) for more information.
-- Renames `blacksheep.server.authentication.oidc.BaseTokensStore` to `TokensStore`.
+- Renames `blacksheep.server.authentication.oidc.TokensStore` to `TokensStore`.
 - Removes the `tokens_store` parameter from the `use_openid_connect` method;
   it is still available as optional parameter of the two built-in classes used to handle tokens.